jamiul-999/odin-recipes/README.md

 # odin-recipes
-Part of the Odin Project.
-The goal is to put all the HTML knowledge in there
+Part of the Odin Project's foundation path.
+The goal is to put all the basic HTML knowledge in there